Cost of living · Raleigh, North Carolina · 2026

 How much does housing cost in Raleigh?

 A 2-bedroom apartment in Raleigh costs approximately $1,750 per month based on HUD Fair Market Rent data.
-Housing makes up about 22% of the total monthly budget.
+At about 43% of the monthly needs budget, housing is the largest cost category here.

 Is Raleigh more expensive than the national average?